gkellogg/gkellogg.github.io/_posts/2011-05-07-cme-and-the-semantic-web.md

     </p>

     <p>
       Just on one minor technical point: surely the problem with querying for membership of RDF lists, rather than sequences, is addressed by path expressions in SPARQL 1.1?
-I.e., it&#8217;s not a representational problem, but a problem of the richness of the query language.
+I.e., It's not a representational problem, but a problem of the richness of the query language.
     </p>

     <p>